Purchasing

 • Consultants who work exclusively with USF over an extended period must provide justification/documentation of reason to continue relationship as an independent contractor.

-• If an ongoing relationship exists, the contractor must provide "proof of business" (business card, brochure, webpage, and/or client list) along with IC worksheet which shows he/she has a business that performs the services provided to USF for others.
-Proof of business must be attached/included with the IC worksheet submission so all the facts and circumstances can be evaluated.
+• If an ongoing relationship exists, the contractor must provide "proof of business" (business card, brochure, webpage, and/or client list) which shows he/she has a business that performs the services provided to USF for others.

-Purchasing will work with USF Human Resources and Tax Advisory Services to decide to approve or reject the Independent Contractor request.
+USF Human Resources will work with Procurement Services and Tax Advisory Services to decide to approve or reject the Independent Contractor request.
 If denied, the department will be instructed to work with USF Human Resources to put the individual on payroll.

 What competition requirements do I need to follow when sourcing an Independent Contractor?